Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 - Pick ATS: Georgia Tech (+6.5)

-Nevada has an 8-3-0 record against the spread this season compared to Georgia Tech, who is 6-5-0 ATS.
-The Wolf Pack have gone over the point total in five games, while Yellow Jackets games have gone over four times.
-The two teams combine to score 151.7 points per game, 11.2 more points than this matchup's total.
+Nevada is 8-3-0 against the spread this season compared to Georgia Tech's 6-5-0 ATS record.
+A total of five out of the Wolf Pack's games this season have hit the over, and four of the Yellow Jackets' games have gone over.
+The teams score an average of 151.7 points per game, 9.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM